I’ve been thinking about whether I should consider a different email marketing strategy for a while. Namely one that is free!

 - Have a list of up 2,000 subscribers

 The main compromises that I can see are that there is no autoresponder available on the free account and you also have to keep MailChimp’s logo in the footer of your emails.

 One thing which does concern me about MailChimp is the stance on affiliate links.
 They don’t sound affiliate friendly from what I’ve read on the search engines.
-This article has allayed my fears a little however.

 Mad Mimi looks like an interesting option.
 As of November 2012 they have changed their free account.
 I can now: